 This measure is included in the 2004 Plan for consistency with the 2001 CAP.
 However, a reassessment of the emission reductions from the control measure shows that the companies performing the negative photoresist process have either left Santa Barbara County or switched over to the positive photoresist process.
-Furthermore, the majority of the previously assessed emission
+Furthermore, the majority of the previously assessed emission reductions attributed to this control measure will be accomplished through R-SL-2 or R-SL-10.
+The current analysis indicates there would be no emission reductions from adopting a negative photoresist control measure.
+Therefore, the Air Pollution Control District does not plan to adopt Rule 358 and no further environmental analysis is necessary.

-5.7 N-XC-13: (New Rule 361) Small Industrial and Commercial Boilers, Steam Generators and Process Heaters (2 MMBtu/hr to < 5 MMBtu/hr heat input rating) and N-XC-4 and N-XC-5 (Revised Rule 342) Boilers, Steam Generators and Process Heaters with Decreased NOx Limits.
+5.7 N-XC-13: (New Rule 361) Small Industrial and Commercial Boilers, Steam Generators and Process Heaters (2 MMBtu/hr to < 5 MMBtu/hr heat input rating).